ScottWe/solidity-1/tutorials/5_client_data.md

   sender_pre = Read_Map_1(&contract_1->user_investments, sender);
   recipient_pre = Read_Map_1(&contract_1->user_investments, arg__destination);
   /* [ END ] INSTRUMENTATION */
-  Fund_Method_transfer(/* ... call data ... */, arg__destination, arg__amount);
+  Fund_Method_transfer(/* Blockchain state */, arg__destination, arg__amount);
   /* [START] INSTRUMENTATION */
   sender_post = Read_Map_1(&contract_1->user_investments, sender);
   recipient_post = Read_Map_1(&contract_1->user_investments, arg__destination);
-  sol_assert(sender_pre.v == sender_post.v + arg__amount.v, "Fail.");
+  sol_assert(sender_pre.v == sender_post.v + arg__amount.v, "Failure.");
-  sol_assert(recipient_post.v == recipient_pre.v + arg__amount.v, "Fail.");
+  sol_assert(recipient_post.v == recipient_pre.v + arg__amount.v, "Failure.");
   /* [ END ] INSTRUMENTATION */
   smartace_log("...");
   break;
 }
 ```

-Now we must instrument the transactional loop to select a new process before
+Next we instrument the transaction loop.
+At the start of each transaction, we
-each transaction.
-Since the processes in our network model are conceptual, this
+must select a process to run the transaction.
+Since the processes in our network
-equates to initializing a new neighbourhood.
-We know that representative clients
+model are conceptual, this equates to initializing a new neighbourhood.
+We know
-are shared between all neighbourhoods, so this equates to selecting new values
+that representative clients are shared between all neighbourhoods, so this
-for all interference vertices.
-We make this selection in accordance with the
+reduces to selecting new values for all interference vertices.
+We make this
-compositional invariant.
+selection in accordance with the compositional invariant.

 First, let's make the compositional invariant concrete.
 By definition, the
 compositional invariant is a predicate over process configurations.
 Therefore,